opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 #### Definition of Boundaries and Focus Areas
 - **Definition and Importance**
-  - The audit scope defines what will be audited, including specific systems, processes, and controls.
+  - The audit scope defines what will be audited, including specific systems, processes, and controls[^11].
   - Importance: Ensures that the audit remains focused and relevant, covering all critical areas.
 - **Implementation**
   - Use audit management software to define and document the audit scope.